galder-game-jam/galder-game-jam-2022/README.md

 # Game design document
 There is a work-in-progress GDD (game design document) inside the [design](design/README.md) folder.
 The idea is to make a GDD using `Markdown` that is easy to access through `GitHub`.
 It has a few examples written down, based on information that can be found in the `content/docs` folder.

+# Development
+- Development has been done using `GCC 12.1`, so it's recommended to use an up-to-date version of `GCC`.

+- The `MSVC` version bundled with `Visual Studio 2022` `v17.4.0` was used for the Windows build.